 How to Get Started with Figma

-Figma 101 is a free online course that covers the key functionalities of Figma.
+Sign up for Figma 101, a free online training course that covers the key functionalities of Figma.
 In just 30 minutes a day, you’ll learn to:

 - Use all of Figma’s core features, including interface basics, keyboard shortcuts, and shape tools.